GE Vernova Hitachi Nuclear Energy: History

-In 2005, GE Hitachi filed design certification by NRC for their Economic Simplified Boiling Water Reactor (ESBWR).
+In 2005, GE Hitachi filed a design certification by the USNRC for their Economic Simplified Boiling Water Reactor (ESBWR).
 The ESBWR received a positive Safety Evaluation Report and Final Design Approval on March 9, 2011.
-On June 7, 2011, the NRC completed its public comment period.
+On June 7, 2011, the USNRC completed its public comment period.
 Final rule was issued on September 16, 2014, after two outstanding problems with GE-Hitachi's modeling of loads on the steam dryer were solved.
 In 2013, following its purchase of Horizon Nuclear Power, Hitachi began the process of generic design assessment of the Hitachi-GE ABWR with the UK Office for Nuclear Regulation.
 The process was completed in December 2017.
-In January 2020, the company started the regulatory licensing process for the BWRX-300 with the U.S. Nuclear Regulatory Commission.

-Tennessee Valley Authority (TVA) is undertaking preliminary licensing in collaboration with OPG.
-SaskPower is considering a deployment, and ORLEN Synthos Green Energy (OSGE) and partners is in pre-licensing in Poland.
-GEH has memoranda of understanding with companies in Canada, Poland, UK, US, and Sweden, among others, and has begun the licensing process in the UK.
+In January 2020, the company started the regulatory licensing process for the BWRX-300 with the USNRC, and in 2023 it had begun the licensing process for the BWRX-300 in the UK.